auto-store/lod-ansible-3/README.md

 ansible-playbook install-nfs-utils.yml

 # run playbook for single volume
-change into repo directory ---> cd lod-ansible-"user" ansible-playbook flexvol-create.yml
+change into repo directory ---> cd lod-ansible-3 ansible-playbook flexvolcreate.yml

 # run role to configure ONTAP cluster (insepct it in VSCODE to see what it does!)
 ansible-playbook cluster-role.yml